subtirelumihail/graphql-presentation/keynote.md

 <img data-src="/syntax.png" alt="Syntax">

 <aside class="notes">
-  The query language is basically about selecting fields on objects.
+  Basically, the query language is about selecting fields on objects.
 </aside>

 --